 These surface stains usually respond well to whitening treatments, because they only affect the outer layers of the teeth.
 In-office whitening with our dentist might be the only cosmetic dentistry procedure you’ll need.

-Other stains, however, affect the deeper layers of the teeth and are more difficult to correct.
-This type of staining, called intrinsic staining, occurs most often due to:
+Intrinsic discolouration involves stains that affect the deeper layers of the teeth and are more difficult to correct.
+Intrinsic staining, occurs most often due to:

 - Abnormal enamel development